Stocks Fall Sharply On Coronavirus Fears

 South Korea in particular is a major economic player and a big supplier of components used by manufacturers around the world.
 The U.S. imported nearly $80 billion worth of goods from South Korea last year.
 Along with China and Japan, the country is a key supplier of computer and electronics products, fabricated metal products, and machinery.

+"We import a fair amount of auto products from South Korea," said Jay Bryson, acting chief economist at Wells Fargo Securities.
+"If that country were to shut down for any reasonable length of time, then you could have supply chain repercusions here in the auto industry in the United States."

 In Italy, the number of reported infections ballooned from just three last week to more than 200, sparking fears of a wider spread in Europe.

+"Think about Europe," Bryson cautioned.
+"Very open borders.
+And if people are infected in Italy, it could very well spread to other European countries."

 Italian authorities responded by canceling soccer matches, closing schools and ordering quarantines in a dozen northern towns.

 Coronavirus was a main focus of discussion among G20 finance ministers, who held a previously scheduled meeting over the weekend in Saudi Arabia.
 In a communique, the finance ministers promised to monitor the outbreak, along with other risks to the global economy, and said they are prepared to take additional action as necessary.